Kings Langley Palace: History

-Remnants of the Palace complex remained for many years after it ceased to be a royal residence, falling gradually into decay.
+Remnants of the palace complex remained for many years after it ceased to be a royal residence, falling gradually into decay.
 The gatehouse and parts of the main building were still standing in 1591, and in his 1728 History of Hertfordshire, Nathanael Salmon states that "Here the rubbish of royalty exists" in reference to Kings Langley.
 James Sargant Storer's 1816 account features an illustration of the "Remains of an Ancient Palace Kings Langley Herts" which is said to be a farm house which "exhibits the ancient bake-house and some other vestiges of the domestic offices of the palace."
 A description published by John Murray in 1895 reports that "at Kings Langley some outer walls only exist of the once royal palace, erected by Henry III."

 Today, nothing remains of the royal palace; the site was occupied by the Rudolf Steiner School, which closed in March 2019.
-A small display case of items from the Palace era recovered during excavation could previously be seen in the school entrance hall.
+A small display case of items from the palace era recovered during excavation could previously be seen in the school entrance hall.
 Buildings from King's Langley Priory were also used by the Steiner School.
-Some ruins exist in the vicinity; ruined flint walls and fragments of stonework remain in the garden of house number 80, Langley Hill, which are thought to be part of a house built for Sir Charles Morrisson around 1580 when he held a lease on the Crown land.
+Some ruins exist in the vicinity; ruined flint walls and fragments of stonework remain in the garden of house number 80, Langley Hill, which are thought to be part of a house built for Sir Charles Morrison around 1580 when he held a lease on the crown land.